 Activity In Vitro

-No interpretive criteria have been established for Cryptococcus neoformans1.
+No interpretive criteria have been established for Cryptococcus neoformans.

-Quantitative methods are used to determine antimicrobial minimum inhibitory concentrations (MICs).
-These MICs provide estimates of the susceptibility of yeasts to antimicrobial compounds.
+Broth Dilution Techniques: Quantitative methods are used to determine antimicrobial minimum inhibitory concentrations (MICs).
+These MICs provide estimates of the susceptibility of Candida spp. to antimicrobial compounds.
 The MICs should be determined using a standardized procedure.
-Standardized procedures are based on a dilution method1 with standardized inoculum concentrations and standardized concentrations of flucytosine powder.
-The MIC values should be interpreted according to the following criteria:
+Standardized procedures are based on a dilution method (broth)1 with standardized inoculum concentrations and standardized concentrations of flucytosine powder.
+The MIC values should be interpreted according to the criteria in Table 1.

 A report of “Susceptible” indicates that the pathogen is likely to be inhibited if the antimicrobial compound in the blood reaches the concentration usually achievable.
 A report of “Intermediate” indicates that the result should be considered equivocal, and, if the microorganism is not fully susceptible to alternative, clinically feasible drugs, the test should be repeated.
 This category implies possible clinical applicability in body sites where the drug is physiologically concentrated or in situations where a high dosage of drug can be used.
 This category also provides a buffer zone which prevents small uncontrolled technical factors from causing major discrepancies in interpretation.
 A report of “Resistant” indicates that the pathogen is not likely to be inhibited if the antimicrobial compound in the blood reaches the concentration usually achievable; other therapy should be selected.
 Because of other significant host factors, in vitro susceptibility may not correlate with clinical outcomes.

 Standardized susceptibility test procedures require the use of laboratory control microorganisms to control the technical aspects of the laboratory procedures.
-Standard flucytosine powder should provide the following MIC values:
+Standard flucytosine powder should provide the range of MIC values noted in Table 2.
+NOTE: Quality control microorganisms are specific strains of organisms with intrinsic biological properties relating to resistance mechanisms and their genetic expression within fungi; the specific strains used for microbiological control are not clinically significant.

 Flucytosine resistance may arise from a mutation of an enzyme necessary for the cellular uptake or metabolism of flucytosine or from an increased synthesis of pyrimidines, which compete with the active metabolites of flucytosine (fluorinated antimetabolites).
 Resistance to flucytosine has been shown to develop during monotherapy after prolonged exposure to the drug.

 Antifungal synergism between flucytosine and polyene antibiotics, particularly amphotericin B has been reported in vitro.
-Ancobon (flucytosine) is usually administered in combination with amphotericin B due to lack of cross-resistance and reported synergistic activity of both drugs.
+Ancobon is usually administered in combination with amphotericin B due to lack of reported in vitro.
+Ancobon is usually administered in combination with amphotericin B due to lack of cross-resistance and reported synergistic activity of both drugs.

 1. Clinical and Laboratory Standards Institute.
 Reference Method for Broth Dilution Antifungal Susceptibility Testing of Yeasts; Approved Standard-Second Edition.
 NCCLS Document M27-A2, 2002 Volume 22, No 15, NCCLS, Wayne, PA, August 2002.